Skip to content

 How Florida compares across our verified dataset

-Florida is in a recognizable cluster — 30 schools share this category — useful framing when comparing peer schools that may publish the policy differently or not at all.
+Florida is in the modest minority (86 schools share this category).
+That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page